nrobinson2000/cehscoding/_posts/2017-05-23-how-to-make-a-blog-post.md

     Substitute in the title, dates, and time in the formats above.

 5. Enter the content for your post below the `---`.
-You must write your post using [Markdown formatting.](https://daringfireball.net/projects/markdown/basics)
+You must write your post using [Markdown formatting.](https://daringfireball.net/projects/markdown/basics)  I recommend using [Dillinger](http://dillinger.io/) to draft your post.

 6. Once you have finished your post, click the green <kbd>Propose new File</kbd> button at the bottom.
 On the next page, click the green <kbd>Create pull request</kbd> button.